InexperiencedMe/inexperienced-dot-me/posts/back-at-uni-how-great.md

 ---
 title: "Back at uni.
 How great."
-subtitle: "rant on education system"
+subtitle: "rant on the education system"
 date: "2021-12-17"
 thumbnail: "/postsImages/back-at-uni-how-great/thumbnail.png"
 ---